 The water level here was still at least waist high and it was still flowing fast.
 It was all very intimidating.
 I hesitated.
 I have been on many solo hikes, but rarely did I ever turn back regardless of weather or trail condition.
 At this point though I was wet, muddy, and simply just sick of the trail.

 Through the misty rain I could see Tugela Falls ahead of me.
-The end of the gorge where a vast vista awaited just beyond, but looking at churning water out of the dark, narrow tunnel opening… I decided that I wasn’t stupid/brave enough to do this and turned around.
+The end of the gorge where awaits just beyond, but looking at churning water out of the dark, narrow tunnel opening… I decided that I wasn’t stupid/brave enough to do this and turned around.
 Let me tell you, turning around wasn’t an easy decision.
-But between the weather, the lack of cellphone signal, and the fact that I was on my own, it was simply the right decision.
+But between the weather, the lack of cellphone signal, and the fact that I was on my own, it was simply the smart decision.

 Related: 2 Week South Africa Itinerary

 Notes on Hiking Tugela Gorge